Polish Impressionism: Olga Boznanska

-The first Polish artist who represented impressionism was Olga Boznanska (born on 15 April 1865 in Krakow, died on 26 October 1940 in Paris), who studied painting in her childhood.
+The first Polish artist who represented impressionism was Olga Boznańska (born on 15 April 1865 in Kraków, died on 26 October 1940 in Paris), who studied painting in her childhood.
 As a daughter of a Polish engineer she had an opportunity to practice in Germany, Austria, and France.
 In 1894 she was awarded 1st prize by Archduke Karl Ludwig of Austria in Vienna for her "Paul Nauen" portrait, and for her portrait of "Miss Marry Breme", she obtained recognition in London.
 In 1986 jury of Societe des Beaux-Arts in Paris accepted one of her works for the exhibition.
 After moving to Paris she joined the Polish Artistic Society "Art".

 In 1900 at the exhibition in New Gallery she was awarded the golden medal.
 The French government bought "Bretonka" and "Miss Dygat portrait" for their national collection.
 She also became a member of Société Nationale des Beaux Arts.
 After her later successes she represented France, with Claude Monet and August Renoir, at the exhibition in Pittsburgh in 1912.

 Most of her works were portraits, many self portraits, and interiors.
 She used oils in the grey and dark green tones, her paintings were full of nostalgia and sorrow.

 The best known of her paintings are: "Woman’s portrait", "Girl with chrysanthemums", "Miss Dygat Portrait", "Flowers".

 Józef Pankiewicz and Władysław Podkowiński

 Both were born in 1866 and at the age of 19 they went on to scholarships in Saint Petersburg.

 After acquainting themselves with the works of the French impressionists, Jozef Pankiewicz started to be forerunner of impressionism in Poland.
-In the beginning his works faced sceptisism of Polish critics.
+In the beginning his works faced skepticism of Polish critics.
 After gaining golden medal for "Mrs. Oderfeld" portrait on the Universal Exhibition in Paris his talent started to be highly considered in his mother land.
 His paintings were outdoor compositions: he created landscapes full of brightness and vivid colors.

-Jozef Pankiewicz’s famous works were: "Girl in the red dress", "Swans in the Saski Park", "Still life with fruits and knife", "Street in Madrid", "Terrace in Madrid", "Still life with green pitcher" and, in opinion of many critics, the most ideal painting "Fruits in the basket".
+Jozef Pankiewicz's famous works were: "Girl in the red dress", "Swans in the Saski Park", "Still life with fruits and knife", "Street in Madrid", "Terrace in Madrid", "Still life with green pitcher" and, in opinion of many critics, the most ideal painting "Fruits in the basket".

 Władysław Podkowiński painted landscapes, portraits and symbolic scenes.
 His best known painting is scandalous "Range".
 He is also known for his "Nowy Swiat street", and for his illustrations for magazines, books and calendars.